-In PNAS this week: trait prediction algorithm, missense mutation linked to hearing loss, and more.
+In PNAS this week: Zika virus mutation linked to increased transmission, variants associated with inherited hearing loss, and more.

 A study of families from the Netherlands revealed a RIPOR2 deletion as a common cause for hearing loss, making it a unique target for gene therapy.